RSV Vaccines Are Now Available

 mRESVIA clinical trials involved 37,000 adults ages 60+ years of age from 22 countries.
 The vaccine proved to be 83.7% effective against LRTD from RSV.
 It showed continued protection approximately 8.6 months after the dose.

-Side effects from the RSV vaccines included pain, redness and swelling where the shot is given, fatigue, fever, headache, nausea, diarrhea, and muscle or joint pain.
-These side effects were usually mild.
+Side effects from a dose of RSV vaccine may include pain, redness and swelling where the shot is given.
+It also may involve fatigue, fever, headache, nausea, diarrhea, and muscle or joint pain.
+These side effects are usually mild.

 Reviewed by: